 Performance & Fuel Economy

-Under the G37's hood resides a 3.7-liter V6, an engine shared with the performance legend Nissan 370Z.
-With 328 horsepower and 269 lb-ft of torque, the 3.7-liter has the muscle to make the G37 a contender.
-Plus, it's one of the smoothest, sweetest-sounding V6s anywhere.
-Buyers of the G37 have a choice between the 7-speed automatic and a close-ratio 6-speed manual transmission offered on the Sport trim.
+Under the G25’s hood resides a 2.5-liter V6 engine good for an impressive 218 horsepower and 187 lb-ft of torque.
+The only transmission available is a seven-speed automatic with manual shift and Downshift Rev Matching.
+While we wouldn’t say the 2.5-liter engine is weak, it lacks the authority to move the G sedan in the way its reputation and price demand.
+Tack on the added weight provided by the all-wheel-drive system, and performance slows even more.
+The engine that best suits the G is the 3.7-liter V6, an engine shared with the performance legend Nissan 370Z.
+With 328 hp and 269 lb-ft of torque, the 3.7-liter has the muscle to make the G37 a contender.
+Plus, it’s one of the smoothest, sweetest-sounding V6s anywhere.
+Buyers of the G37 have a choice between the seven-speed automatic or a close-ratio six-speed manual transmission offered on the Sport trim.

-The G sedan comes equipped with 4-wheel ABS; electronic traction and stability control; and six airbags (front, front side and side curtain).
-The G37's Technology package adds enhanced braking technology that can prep the brakes before they're needed for quicker stopping response.
+The G sedan comes equipped with four-wheel ABS, electronic traction and stability control and six airbags (front, front side and side curtain).
+The G37’s Technology package adds enhanced braking technology that can prep the brakes before they are needed for quicker stopping response.

-We'll say it flat out: The G sedan is one of our favorite performance sedans.
-In its most basic form, the 2013 Infiniti G37 delivers exhilarating acceleration with razor-sharp handling.
+We’ll flat out say it: the G sedan is one of our favorite performance sedans.
+In its most basic form, the G25, the power may not be there, but the suspension is more than willing.
+Move up to the G37, and the package is complete, delivering exhilarating acceleration with razor-sharp handling.
 The G37 lives for the curve, exhibiting excellent stability and tenacious grip.
-AWD makes a great car greater, but it's the 6-speed manual transmission and sport suspension on the Sport model that win us over.
-However, you really must be a purist to take on the Sport trim, because the ride is very firm, the seats are tight and the manual transmission, although a joy on winding back roads, is a true pain in congested stop-and-go traffic.
+AWD makes a great car greater, but it is the six-speed manual transmission and sport suspension on the Sport model that win us over.
+However, you really must be a purist to take on the Sport trim, because the ride is very firm, the seats are tight and the manual transmission, although a joy on winding back roads, is a true pain in the backside in congested stop-and-go traffic.

 Other Cars to Consider